woeplanet-data/woeplanet-data-placetypes/README.md

 # woeplanet-data-placetypes

-This repository contains records for Woeplanet *placetypes*.
+This repository contains records for WoePlanet (nee GeoPlanet) *placetypes*.

 # The Short Version